 And I learn that car manufacturer infotainment systems cost a bomb 😨

-And now an image begins to formulate in my mind about what I want.
+So now I’m beginning to see what I want.
 And what I don’t want.

-What I don’t want is to be half expecting my Yeti damaged and my infotainment system ripped out each time I park it up somewhere.
+What I don’t want is to be half expecting my Yeti to get damaged and my infotainment system ripped out each time I park it up somewhere.